tfsjohan/cv/README.md

 Around the time the iPad was released, I started building educational apps for schools.
 Back then, doing it natively was the only option, which meant learning **Objective C** for iOS and **Java** for Android.
 Over the years I switched to **Swift** and **Kotlin**.
 I still maintain a couple of these apps with both Objective C and Swift.

 ### React Native
-For new app projects I mainly use **React Native**.
+For new mobile app projects I mainly use **React Native**.
 Having the same stack for both web and app helps with productivity and avoiding context switching.
 As a solo developer, React Native has played a huge part in making me productive enough to publish apps both on iOS, Android and Web.

 ### Relational Databases
 **Microsoft SQL Server** was the first database I worked with (starting in 1997).
 I still use it for many projects.
 Over the years I’ve used **PostgreSQL** more.
 I’ve also worked with NoSQL databases like **RavenDB** and I have **Azure Cosmos DB** certification.